Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/README.md

   - [Angular Single-page Application calling custom .NET Core Web API](https://github.com/Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi)
 - Please take a moment to review [Azure RBAC docementation](https://docs.microsoft.com/azure/role-based-access-control/) in order to become familiar with App Roles and Security Groups.
 More specific documentation pointers can be found below under [More information](#more-information).

-Please refer to each chapter's sub-folder for sample prerequisites.
+Please refer to each chapter's sub-folder for sample-specific prerequisites.

 ## Setup